mjstraughan/CubingHistory/docs/BlindfoldSolving/Methods/TuRBo.md

 ]}
 />

-The TuRBo method had a good amount of popularity for several years.
+The TuRBo method maintained a relatively large amount of popularity for several years in the community.
 Because of the simplicity it was often recommended to blindfold solving newcomers.

 <ImageCollage
 images={[